 - Adopt a simple but powerful natural-language scale to rate accurately the likelihood of achieving an outcome with a given product

 - Rate the product openly with the vendor using the natural language scale.
 Allow them to respond to ensure that mis-understandings are eliminated.
+See demonstrations from medium list vendors.
+These will investigate how they will enable your organization to operate

 A new system must be forged into the right shape to suit the business exactly.
 There are two essential part to this: